By Peter Brody, Paul Rubin and Joshua Oyster

 In a subsequent, related case (Grove Fresh II), the court reached the same outcome but with a slightly different rationale: the plaintiff “cannot base its Lanham Act claim upon the violation of the FDCA” but instead must rely on the market definition of orange juice from concentrate.195 Because the FFDCA does not provide a private right of action, the Grove Fresh II court did not believe a Lanham Act claim could rely on the FFDCA to establish the standard the defendant failed to meet.196 Additionally, the court indicated that if the market definition of the term turned out to be inconsistent with the FDA's definition, then the plaintiff's claim would be precluded.197

-Due to their somewhat conflicting holdings, the Grove Fresh cases suggest that a Lanham Act claim should ideally strike a delicate balance by avoiding direct reliance on FDA regulations as the standard for falsity while simultaneously asserting that the standard for falsity is consistent with the same FDA regulations.
+Due to their somewhat conflicting holdings, the Grove Fresh cases suggest that a Lanham Act claim should ideally strike a delicate balance by avoiding direct reliance on FDA regulations as the standard for falsity while simultaneously asserting that the standard for falsity is consistent with the same FDA regulations.2.
+Promotional claims that misrepresent the identity, ingredients and basic characteristics of a product may be actionable if a court does not have to originally interpret the FFDCA or FDA regulations.

 Promotional claims that misrepresent product characteristics usually may be challenged under the Lanham Act, so long as resolution of the false advertising claim would not require any original interpretation of FDA regulations.
 But where applicable FDA regulations exist and the challenged promotional claims comply with these regulations, then the Lanham Act claim is likely precluded under the rationale of POM Wonderful, discussed earlier in Part II.C.2.198